awwkl/bashtutor/README.md

 This program is currently a work-in-progress.

 ### Objectives of bashtutor
-- learn Bash directly within the terminal, without needing to have a browser or book open
+- Learn Bash directly within the terminal, without needing to have a browser or book open
-- jump between different lessons easily
+- Jump between different lessons easily
-- includes explanations of different commands
+- Include explanations of different commands
-- includes practices to try out the commands
+- Include practices to try out the commands

 ### Installation
 You can install the package with: